damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Merge to `master`

-This is what we just created, automatically deploy to Kubernetes to make our review easier.
+This is what we just created, automatically deployed to Kubernetes to make our review easier.
 It looks great so let’s click the Accept Merge Request button to merge the changes into the `master` branch.

 > * Click Accept Merge Request (no need to click remove source branch)